 Crush the biscuits in a food processor, then add the mixed spice and melted butter and stir until all the crumbs have been moistened.
 Press the mixture evenly into the base and sides of the cake tin (a dessertspoon comes in handy for smoothing and pressing).
 Refrigerate the lined tin for about 20 minutes.

-Beat the cream cheese until smooth (in a food processor or electric mixer).
+While the base is chilling in the fridge, beat the cream cheese until smooth (in a food processor or electric mixer).
 Then, add the sugar, vanilla and lemon juice and continue beating until completely incorporated.
 Now add the eggs, one by one, beating well after each addition.
-Pour the mixture into the tin and bake for about 35 minutes.
+Pour the mixture into the tin and bake for about 35 minutes (until almost set).

 While the cake is cooking, prepare the sour cream topping, by mixing together the sour cream, vanilla, lemon juice and sugar until smooth.

 Spread the sour cream topping over the hot cheesecake and return to the oven for a further 7 minutes.

 Allow to cool to room temperature and then refrigerate until firm.